Coatings and Lamination

 ColorPage Coating Options:

-A skillful designer may treat varnish as a color playing gloss varnish off against matt inks to give subtle effects, you can even highlight specific areas on a page such as a title or portion of an image.
+A skillful designer may treat varnish as a color-playing gloss, and varnish off against matte inks in order to give subtle effects.
+You can even highlight specific areas on a page, such as a title or a portion of an image.
 (This technique works best when done on dark backgrounds)

-UV Coating is a clear liquid spread over the paper like ink and then cured instantly with ultraviolet light.
-It can be a gloss or dull coating, and can be used as a spot covering to accent a particular image on the sheet or as an overall (flood) coating.
+UV Coating is a clear liquid spread over paper, like ink, and then cured instantly with ultraviolet light.
+It can be a gloss or dull coating, and can be used as a spot-covering in order to accent a particular image on the sheet, or as an overall (flood) coating.

 UV coating gives more protection and sheen than either varnish or aqueous coating.
 Since it is cured with light and not heat, no solvents enter the atmosphere.
 However, it is more difficult to recycle than the other coatings.

 UV coating is applied as a separate finishing operation as a flood coating.
 Keep in mind that this thick coating may crack when scored or folded.